top of page

 Policy and Advocacy

-For years, The Arc Mid-South has been the forefront of advocating for the civil rights and inclusion of people with intellectual and developmental disabilities (I/DD) and their families, playing a lead role in major victories in civil rights, community living, education, income security, and other important issues for Tennesseans.
+For years, The Arc Mid-South has been at the forefront of advocating for the civil rights and inclusion of people with intellectual and developmental disabilities (I/DD) and their families, playing a lead role in major victories in civil rights, community living, education, income security, and other important issues for Tennesseans.

 We have fought to close institutions and make life in the community possible, we have opened the school doors for students with disabilities to be included in the classroom alongside peers without disabilities, and we have advocated for affordable health care access.
 We are at the table for every major public policy fight and advancement impacting the lives of people with disabilities.
 We still have work to do, but we know we can succeed with strong state policy advocates working hand in hand with grassroots activists like you.